gen1897/Economical-Crisis-Prediction/README.md

 # Description
 Notebooks to analyze data to make a ML model that can predict Economic Crisis using macroeconomic data.

+Used this paper [https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=EEAESEM2019&paper_id=1163] as reference.
+Changed features and reduced number of countries trying to improve model.

 # Objective
 Do a simplified model that works fine in a reduced group of countries.